Old Town Music Hall

 5 people favorited this theater

 Bill Coffman and Bill Field installed a mighty Wurlitzer organ in the old State Theatre in 1968.
 They had previously purchased the organ from the Fox West Coast Theatre, Long Beach in 1960 but used it at another location.
-Soon the former theater, built in 1921 and always listed in movie guides as an independent, became known as Old Town Music Hall presenting concerts and accompaniment to silent films.
+Soon the former theatre, built in 1921 and always listed in movie guides as an independent, became known as Old Town Music Hall presenting concerts and accompaniment to silent films.

 Just login to your account and subscribe to this theater